-- Regularly use local super foods and/or adaptogenic herbs.
+- Regularly use local superfoods and/or adaptogenic herbs.

 - Engage in an active lifestyle.

 Do you share these lifestyle practices too — or can you change what you’re currently doing?
 You may not be interested in changing your ways, and think that longevity is based on fate.
-Well, — making the most of our days is something that rings true for many, and if a few tweaks here and there could inject even more, I am all for it.
+Well, — making the most of our days is something that rings true for many, and if a few tweaks here and there could inject, even more, I am all for it.

 Vitality is having the capacity to live and grow, or physical or mental energy or strength.
 It also has the general meaning of “life force,” as in the mysterious power that separates the living from the dead.
-Luckily it also means that you can find strength to move forwards, and start over.
+Luckily it also means that you can find the strength to move forward, and start over.
 You seek life and find the force from healthy lifestyle changes you decide on.

 Vitality shows in not only the ability to persist but the ability to start over.
 F. Scott Fitzgerald

 Research agrees that maintaining a healthy lifestyle is important.
-Some important anti-ageing factors include to eat clean, drink plenty of water, exercise and practice of mindfulness.
+Some important anti-aging factors include to eat clean, drink plenty of water, exercise and practice of mindfulness.
 These are relatively easy to control.
 Other factors are equally as important and play a role too.
 They are however less easy to control.

 Well-being and Satisfaction Factors